Documentation

 5) Monitor MinIO for Drive Detection and Healing Status

-Use mc admin console command or journalctl -u minio for systemd-managed installations to monitor the server log output after remounting drives.
+Use mc admin logs command or journalctl -u minio for systemd-managed installations to monitor the server log output after remounting drives.
 The output should include messages identifying each formatted and empty drive.

 Use mc admin heal to monitor the overall healing status on the deployment.
 MinIO aggressively heals replaced drive(s) to ensure rapid recovery from the degraded state.